 The question of how to make lithium-ion battery recycling profitable has long vexed companies, governments, and environmental advocates.

-This latest study has the potential to change that paradigm entirely.
+This study has the potential to change that paradigm entirely.
 “This work,” the authors write, “proves that recycled materials could potentially be reused in new batteries and the profitable recycling process could be realized.”

 Luckily, there are a number of startups, like Germany’s Tozero and Canada’s Li-Cycle, that are committed to making lithium-ion battery recycling mainstream.
 With any luck, they will be able to incorporate the lessons learned from this latest study, and more consumers will be willing to give their old batteries another chance.